yochaigal/cairn/wip/2e/setting-seeds.md

 Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Settlements**: Permanent, largely self-sufficient population centers, typically governed by a political body or faction.
-- **Refuges**: A safe place to refill supplies, get a good night's sleep, or get directions.
+- **Waypoints**: A safe place to refill supplies, get a good night's sleep, or get directions.
 Often rely on travellers for survival, but provide necessary services.
-- **Wonder**: A locale that is not necessarily dangerous, but definitely remarkable or strange.
+- **Curiosities**: A wilderness locale of note, somewhere remarkable or strange.
+It may indeed be hazardous, but only if the PCs interact with it.
 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.